Muetzen/oclcheck/README.md

 Compile:

 This can be compiled with "make".
-You will need an cl.h header installed in "/usr/include/CL/cl.h".
+You will need the cl.h and cl\_ext.h headers in "/usr/include/CL/".
 (See generate\_oclcheck.cpp, if you need to change the location.)

-I've compiled it with Ubuntu 24.04, and there are some assumption abouot the format of the cl.h header file built into parse\_header.cpp.
+I've compiled this with Ubuntu 24.04.
+There are some assumptions about the format of cl.h and cl\_ext.h built into parse\_header.cpp.
+Therefore this might or might not compile with different linux distributions.

+Install:

+Copy oclcheck and liboclcheck.so into the same directory inside your PATH.

 Usage:

-LD\_PRELOAD=./liboclcheck.so your/program

-You can also set OCLCHECK\_LOGFILE to point to a logfile.
+oclcheck [-l logfile] your/program [program parameters]

-Attention: This will be overwritten, if it exists.
+Attention: This logfile will be overwritten, if it exists.

-OCLCHECK\_LOGFILE=example.log LD\_PRELOAD=./liboclcheck.so your/program